Can I Exercise Wearing Compression Stockings?

 The authors also pointed out that while the mechanisms are unclear, wearing compression stockings during exercise appears to reduce delayed-onset muscle soreness and improve exercise recovery.

-For varicose vein sufferers, the Society for Vascular Nursing recommends wearing compression stockings while exercising as this helps move the increased blood in the legs back to the heart.
+For people who have varicose veins, the Society for Vascular Nursing recommends wearing compression stockings while exercising as this helps move the increased blood in the legs back to the heart.

 Advertisement